cnap/sentence-compression/README.md

 The language model used is not provided for licensing issues.
 This software requires a trigram language model in ARPA format.
-In our research, we used a language model trained on English Gigaword 5 using SRILM.
+In our research, we used a trigram language model trained on English Gigaword 5 using SRILM.
 There are some language models available for download from http://www.keithv.com/software/giga/.
 Note that I have not tested or used these models myself.